korcf/hello-world-docker/README.md

-# hello-world-docker
+# Docker Example

-This is a simple example of deploying an application with Docker.
+This is a simple example of deploying an application in a Docker container.

 ## Deploy the application